camunda/camunda-docs-static/get-started/content/rpa/installation.md

 * add `#` to the beginning of each line under `automation-anywhere-api`, so it is not considered by the Bridge
 * under the `uipath-api` element, adjust the following
   * `url`: set to `https://platform.uipath.com/`
-  * `account-name`: the Account Logical Name from the API Access overlay
+  * `account-name`: the Organization ID from the API Access overlay
-  * `tenant-name`: the Tenant Logical Name from the API Access overlay
+  * `tenant-name`: the Tenant Name from the API Access overlay
   * `folder-path`: adjust to the name of the folder you want to work with, in case you do **NOT** want to work with a folder called "Default"
   * `organization-unit-id`: see above how to [retrieve your organization unit id](#uipath)
   * under the `authentication` element, adjust the following
      * `type`: set to `cloud`
      * `auth-url`: switch to `https://account.uipath.com/oauth/token`
-     * `user`: the Client Id from the API Access overlay
+     * `user`: the Client ID from the API Access overlay
      * `key`: the User Key from the API Access overlay
   * `status-update-method`: set to `polling`
   * `webhook`: add `#` to the beginning of each line under `webhook`, so it is not considered by the Bridge